markguinn/silverstripe-shop-search/README.md

 -----------
 * Mark Guinn - mark@adaircreative.com

 Pull requests always welcome.
+They should be made against the develop branch unless they're a bug fix for a specific version.
 Follow Silverstripe coding standards.

 LICENSE (MIT):